Lesson 11 – Dakota Beliefs, An Outsiders Look

-When reading the journal of Frank Blackwell Mayer, an artist from Baltimore who witnessed the treaty negotiations of 1851, it is impossible to ignore his observations of Dakota superstition.
-One such superstition Mr. Mayer found in procuring sketches of the Dakota people.
-It was Mr. Mayer’s practice of drawing portraits while his sitters were unaware, but he was met with varying success.
+When reading the journal of Frank Blackwell Mayer, an artist from Baltimore who witnessed the Treaty of Traverse des Sioux in 1851, it is impossible to ignore his observations of Dakota beliefs.
+One belief Mayer discovered while drawing sketches of the Dakota people.
+It was Mayer’s practice to draw portraits while his sitters were unaware, but in doing so he met with varying success.
 While some, as he noted, “laughed immoderately at the result” and showed no objection, others “observed with stoical indifference and coldly declined being sitters.”
-According to Mr. Mayer, some of the Dakota believed that by acquiring their portrait, he would obtain some influence over them, while others had no such superstition, but considered it an honor.
+According to Mayer, some of the Dakota believed that by acquiring their portrait, he would obtain some influence over them, while others had no such superstition, but considered it an honor.

 Excerpt from Ceding Contempt